Commuter Transit Account

 While there are administrative costs associated with running the program and delivering your passes, those costs are entirely paid for by GM.
 You pay absolutely no fees to WageWorks or GM.
 You only pay for your transit costs.

 Savings With Your Commuter Transit Account

-A Commuter Transit Account is a monthly account lets you pay for qualified public transit expenses on a pre-tax basis.
+A Commuter Transit Account is a monthly account lets you pay for qualified public transit expenses and parking on a pre-tax basis.
 Simply decide how much to contribute to your Commuter Transit Account up to the allowed monthly limit.
 The IRS sets the contribution limits.
-You can contribute up to a maximum of $255 per month* to your Commuter Transit Account.
+You can contribute up to a maximum of $255 per month* for transit and eligible vanpools and $255 per month for qualified parking.
 A different limit may apply to you according to your employer’s plan.